OnMyTravel/business/ARCHITECTURE.md

   - _models_ folder: Entities
   - _reducers_ folder

 **I am not sure yet what is the position of reducers in this architecture, since it is there to deal with side-effects and organize data.
-I am quite sure that it belongs to the business part, but not sûre exactly of the way.**
+I am not sure that it belongs to the business part, but don't know exactly what to do with it.**